Blow-up lemmas for sparse graphs: The RGA lemma and the proof of the blow-up lemma

 The proof is quite similar to that of Lemma~\ref{lem:rg_image}, and indeed we make use of the same General Setup.
 The difference is that we can no longer use property $\CON(\rho,r_1,\Delta)$ as a bijumbled graph $\Gamma$ need not satisfy it (see the discussion in Section~\ref{sec:pseudo}).
 Instead, we `replace' it with the lopsided neighbourhood size property $\LNS(\eps,r_1,\Delta)$.

 In the next section we will use a somewhat different random greedy strategy than Algorithm~\ref{alg:RGA} to prove the following lemma.
-However, we will re-use the auxiliary lemmas proved in Section~\ref{sec:RGAlemmas} in its proof.
+However, we will re-use the auxiliary lemmas proved in Section~\ref{sec:RGAlemmas} in its proof (recall that these lemmas are not dependent on Algorithm~\ref{alg:RGA}).